JaebeomKang/HTD_BSRNN_vocal/README.md

 # Vocal Separation with Hybrid and Band-Split approaches

-*This is the graduation project and written by Jaebeom Kang(Yonsei Univ.) & Wooseok Shin(Yonsei Univ.)*
+*This report was written by Jaebeom Kang & Wooseok Shin*

-*This paper was submitted to Yonsei University on June 14th 2023.*

 ## Abstract